rafalkaron/rafalkaron.github.io/content/_index.md

 Once a teacher, always a teacher.

-Having a master's degree and experience in teaching English helps me to:
+Having a master's degree in teaching English and experience in education, I excel at:

-* Clearly formulate procedural steps
+* Clearly formulating procedural steps
-* Onboard new employees and conduct workshops
+* Onboarding new employees and conducting workshops
-* Efficiently communicate with my team and SMEs
+* Efficiently communicating with my team and subject matter experts (SMEs)
-* Confidently demonstrate how software or processes work
+* Confidently demonstrating software or processes
-* Act as a consultant
+* Acting as a consultant

 ## After hours